randy-rebucas/localpro-super-app/README.md

 - **⚙️ Settings Management**: Comprehensive user and app settings system
 - **📊 Logging & Error Monitoring**: Comprehensive logging system with Winston and error tracking
 - **🔍 Audit Logging**: Complete audit trail for compliance and security monitoring
+- **💾 Database Logging**: All logs stored in MongoDB with advanced querying and analytics
 - **👨‍💼 Provider System**: Comprehensive provider upgrade system with verification and onboarding

 ### Key Features